 And yet, you might still be uncomfortable.
 Why is that?

 Latent heat matters, but most air conditioners don’t remove enough of it.

 Your air conditioner might not be removing enough latent heat from the air.
 This is a common problem that leads to serious discomfort in spring and summer.
 What gives?

-Latent heat is the heat the results from an increase or decrease in the amount of moisture held by the air.
-Specifically, it's the amount of energy needed to cause a phase change (for our purposes, liquid-to-gas or gas-to-liquid) without changing the actual temperature of a substance.
+Latent heat is the heat that results from an increase or decrease in the amount of moisture held by the air.
+Specifically, it’s the amount of energy needed to cause a phase change (for our purposes, liquid-to-gas or gas-to-liquid) without changing the actual temperature of a substance.

-Humidity itself isn't latent heat, but humidity contains latent heat.
-When your thermostat displays a temperature - 75 degrees, say - it's not showing you how much latent heat is contained inside the air.
-When it's really humid inside your home, you probably feel a lot of latent heat in addition to sensible heat.
+Humidity itself isn’t latent heat, but humidity contains latent heat.
+When your thermostat displays a temperature – 75 degrees, say – it’s not showing you how much latent heat is contained inside the air.
+When it’s humid inside your home, you probably feel a lot of latent heat in addition to sensible heat.
 So it might feel like 80 degrees even though your thermostat reads 75.
-That's because the thermostat doesn't measure the amount of latent heat in the air.
-It's only monitoring sensible heat (temperature).
+That’s because the thermostat doesn’t measure the amount of latent heat in the air.
+It’s only monitoring sensible heat (temperature).

-If you've ever complained about humidity, you were actually complaining about the latent heat inside the humidity.
+If you’ve ever complained about humidity, you were complaining about the latent heat inside the humidity.
 Now you know!